nuxt/website-v2/content/en/3.resources/index.md

 ::simple-page-hero
 ---
 title: Nuxt Resources
-description: "Discover a panel of resources made by our partners.
-By using thoses affiliate resources links, you are helping us to maintain and develop the Open Source Framework."
+description: "Discover a panel of resources, from articles to pre-built themes and educational videos to take your Nuxt skills to the next level."
 ---
 ::